ericsonga/TeacherCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

-           Write a procedure that takes a turtle and a number of sides and draws a polygon with that number of sides.
+           Write a procedure that takes a turtle and a number of sides as parameters and draws a polygon with that number of sides.

            .. activecode::  ch10ex10q
                :nocodelens: